-Note: The orderer genesis block and the subsequent artifacts we are about to create will be output into the channel-artifacts directory at the root of this project.
+Note: The orderer genesis block and the subsequent artifacts we are about to create will be output into the channel-artifacts directory at the root of the first-network directory.
+The channelID in the above command is the name of the system channel.